arXiv/arxiv-docs/README.md

 ```bash
 make local SOURCE_REF=0.1 SOURCE_DIR=/path/to/my/site SITE_NAME=mysite IMAGE_NAME=arxiv/mysite
 ```
+Note that as each folder in the root directory is served separately SOURCE_DIR needs to include the specific folder (ex 'help', 'about').

 You should see lots of things happening, and maybe this will take a few minutes if you have a big site.
 At the end, you should see something like: